US English (US)

 Table of Contents

-Overview Setting Up a Linear Cascade Queue Adding Agents in Order
+Step 1: Set Up a Linear Cascade Queue Step 2: Add Agents in Order

 A Linear Hunt is a type of call queue where agents are rung in a pre-defined order.
 These priorities for the agents are set when agents are added to the queue after its creation.